alix-gao/alix-gao.github.io/_posts/2024-08-22-how-to-bring-up-threadx-on-xen.md

     }
 ```

-after updated the gic address, the function EnableGICD can complete execution.
+after updated the gic address, the function `EnableGICD` can complete execution.

 TODO: how does xen implement interrupt virtualization?

 ### step 8. go to main

-upon continuing execution, a crash is still encountered before main.
+upon continuing execution, a crash is still encountered before `main`.

-the instruction that caused the crash is a call to memset.
+the instruction that caused the crash is a call to `memset`.

 ![image](../assets/2024.08/s14.png)